jacobh/bikepacking-journal/content/rides/otways-west.md

 ### 76 - 89km Sand Road & Horden Vale Road

-At this point the sun was getting low in the sky.
+The sun was starting to get low in the sky.
 I went along the GOR for a few hundred metres and turned off to the left down Sand Road.
 Sand Road was reminiscent of Old Ocean Road near Princetown at the start of the day, with a landscape mixing together coastal and pastoral elements, surrounded by steep hills. for the first couple of kilometres the road was very badly corrugated, with it being difficult to find a smooth line over the surface.
 5km in I reached the Aire River Campground, crossed over the bridge, and had a quick stop to put on some additional layers for the imminent evening.

 On the other side of the river there was a short and steep climb up out of the campgrounds to the ridge line, where I turned right and rolled down a few hundred metres towards Pigs Back Track.
 Upon arrival I was frustratingly met with a "Private Property No Access" sign and had to plan a reroute.